Skip to Main Content

 jon.sale@nelsonmullins.com

-Jon is co–chair of the firm’s White Collar & Government Investigations Practice Group.
-He is a leading white collar criminal defense attorney who is one of two attorneys in the state of Florida designated by Chambers U.S.A. as an “eminent practitioner” in the white collar field.
-He recently received worldwide media attention for representing a former public...
+Jon is co–chair of the firm’s White Collar & Government Investigations Practice Group and is nationally regarded as a go-to attorney in complex white collar criminal defense matters.
+Jon is one of two attorneys in Florida who was designated by Chambers USA as an “eminent practitioner” in the white-collar field.
+He represents individuals and corporations...

-Jon is co–chair of the firm’s White Collar & Government Investigations Practice Group.
-He is a leading white collar criminal defense attorney who is one of two attorneys in the state of Florida designated by Chambers U.S.A. as an “eminent practitioner” in the white collar field.
-He recently received worldwide media attention for representing a former public official in the House of Representatives’ impeachment inquiry into President Donald J. Trump.
+Jon is co–chair of the firm’s White Collar & Government Investigations Practice Group and is nationally regarded as a go-to attorney in complex white collar criminal defense matters.
+Jon is one of two attorneys in Florida who was designated by Chambers USA as an “eminent practitioner” in the white-collar field.
+He represents individuals and corporations in white-collar criminal defense matters.
+This frequently includes matters that receive national media attention, such as his representation of a former public official in the House of Representatives’ impeachment inquiry into President Donald J. Trump.
+Jon also served on Florida Attorney General Pam Bondi's transition team.

-Jon also served as an Assistant Special Watergate Prosecutor under Special Prosecutors Archibald Cox and Leon Jaworski.
+Jon has vast prior experience working for the government as a prosecutor.
+He was an Assistant U.S. Attorney in the Southern District of New York and in the District of Connecticut.
+Most notably, he also served as an Assistant Special Watergate Prosecutor under Special Prosecutors Archibald Cox and Leon Jaworski.
 His responsibilities extended to supervising grand jury matters and functioning as trial counsel in resulting litigation.
 He participated in legal efforts to obtain and review secret White House tapes to determine whether criminal conduct had taken place in the Oval Office and among senior Presidential staff members.
 He also participated in litigating an issue of first impression in the Fifth Circuit, which tested the power of the judiciary when ruling on a government Motion to Dismiss a criminal proceeding.
 Jon also served as a Special Assistant to the Attorney General of the United States supervising a grand jury investigation to determine if an ambassadorship was awarded as a quid pro quo for a political contribution.

-Jon has often appeared as a legal analyst on national cable television and radio shows, including Fox News, CNN, Fox Nation, NPR, and The Sean Hannity Show.
-He is an opinion contributor for The Hill, for whom he has published several articles.
+Jon often appears as a legal analyst on national cable television and radio shows, including Fox News, Fox Nation, MSNBC, CNN, and NPR.
+He was an opinion contributor for The Hill, for which he published several articles.
+He is frequently quoted for his legal analysis on current events for publications including Law360, the Miami Herald, CNN online, NewsMax, and Bloomberg News, among others.

 Jon A. Sale